stefanache/using-tesseract-ocr-python/readMe.md

    Limitations
    -----------
+   If text is rotated then we must unrotated before OCR process.

    I seen that the background must to be clear(without noise) as preprocessing condition.

-   The preprocessing openCV(cv2)-methods are two: thresh  (threshold) or blur(medianBlur).
+   The preprocessing openCV(cv2)-methods are two: thresh  (threshold: cv2.THRESH_BINARY  / cv2.THRESH_OTSU) or blur(medianBlur).

-   If text is rotated then we must unrotated before OCR process.